Prag8855/aab/frontend/content/guides/german-health-insurance.md

     It's valid for a [[Schengen visa]] or a [[National Visa]] application.[^5] It's rarely valid when you change or renew an existing [residence permit](/glossary/Aufenthaltstitel).[^29]
 - **The coverage is limited**
     It does not cover pre-existing health problems.
 It rarely covers therapy, dentist visits, health check-ups and preventative treatments.[^26] There are high [deductibles](/glossary/Selbstbeteiligung) for some treatments.
 There are limits on the cost of some treatments.
+- **You pay, then get reimbursed**
+    When you go to the doctor, you pay for the treatment, and your insurance pays you back later.
+It's more effort and more paperwork.
+You need enough money to pay the doctor.
+You must also check if your insurance covers your treatment, or you will not get reimbursed.
 - **It's temporary**
     You can rarely use it for more than 5 years.[^22] When it expires, you must get public or private health insurance.
 If you have developed health problems during that time, it can be really hard to find another insurance.
 You can end up with a really expensive insurance.
 - **It gets very expensive**